 - Stipend Subtotal: Sum of all costs under Stipend.
 Indicate the subtotal in the Total Cost column.

-- Indicate items and/or stipend covered by outside sources under the Item Name column.
-Indicate the source of funding and the total amount in the Justification column.
+- Indicate non-stipend and stipend items covered by non-UROP sources under the Item Name column.
+Indicate the amount and quantity in the Unit Cost, Quantity, and Total Cost columns as appropriate.

-- Applicants planning to apply or waiting to hear back from non-UROP funding sources must describe how funds will be used if accepted for funding, and when funds would be received.
+- Indicate the source of funding and why the item is necessary in the Justification column.
+Applicants planning to apply or waiting to hear back from non-UROP funding sources must describe how funds will be used if accepted for funding, and when funds would be received in the Justification column.

 GROUP: Each applicant requesting a stipend must submit their own Stipend Table preceded by the relevant applicant name.